Fasolada (Traditional Greek Bean Soup) Recipe

-Fasolada is a traditional Greek soup that is a staple comfort food for many.
+Fasolada is a traditional Greek soup that is a staple comfort food for many Greeks.
 The recipe consists of beans, crushed tomatoes, carrots, celery, and onion making it a nutrient powerhouse and also incredibly easy to make.
 It’s often flavored with bay leaves, parsley, and thyme.

 - 1 small red onion